 Entertainment Subscriptions/Devices – Music or TV Streaming Service – Netflix/HBO/Hulu/Apple TV/Roku/Amazon Fire TV Stick subscription – Cable can get expensive, but graduates are still going to want access to the best music, movies, and TV shows.
 Getting them a subscription to any of these services or purchasing one of these devices makes it possible to watch anything instantly on their TV.

-Meal Kit Membership – My daughter is still navigating living on her own.
-As a young professional, she works long hours and oftentimes gets home late from work.
-She doesn’t have a lot of time to cook and oftentimes just picks up food from a local restaurant.
+Meal Kit Membership – My oldest son is still navigating living on his own.
+As a young professional, he works long hours and often times gets home late from work.
+H e doesn’t have a lot of time to cook and often times just picks up food from a local restaurant.
 These meal kits are a great alternative.
 Read our blog on Meal Services for some great reviews and savings for Chef’d, Hello Fresh, Plated, and Blue Apron.

 Cookbook – Following along those lines, if they are going to buy groceries and cook, our interns all said they would love a Cookbook.
 My first cookbook was Better Homes & Gardens New Cookbook, but there are so many great chefs with their own cookbooks that will fit the eating styles of your student, who hopefully has learned to cook more than pasta and grilled cheese while away at college.
 Check out the collections at BarnesandNoble.com, Walmart, Amazon, and Target.

-Toolkit – If I have taught my daughters one thing, it is to use YouTube or Google to figure out how to fix broken items or even put together bookcases and shelving.
-I sent them to college with a small tool kit that was more feminine but did the trick.
+Toolkit – If my kid’s dad taught them one thing, it is to use YouTube or Google to figure out how to fix broken items or even put together bookcases and shelving.
+We sent them to college with a small tool kit that did the trick.
 Wayfair, Target, and Home Depot are a few great places to pick up tools in pink or, for the guys, in red and black.

 Shipping & Coupons